Leadership Transition

 01

-Brand Audit Through the Transition Lens
+Brand Diagnostic Through the Transition Lens

 We assess what the brand currently carries forward from previous leadership and identify what needs to change, what needs to stay, and what needs explicit reframing under the new leadership.